MichaelCurrin/unicron/docs/README.md

 [![Made with Docsify](https://img.shields.io/badge/docs-docsify.js-blue.svg)](https://docsify.js.org/)

 No Python packages needed.
 Just clone, configure and run. 🐍 🎉 🦄

+Easy scheduler to run tasks exactly once per day and retry at intervals if a task fails.
+This avoids waste from running too often and is also more flexible than a plain cron task which only runs once every 24 hours (which might fail or be missed).
+It can watch as many tasks as you want.

 <!-- Note Docsify does not support :unicorn: so use unicode above instead. -->